Contrasting Leslie’s (LESL) and Its Competitors

 |2.60

-Leslie’s presently has a consensus price target of $28.18, indicating a potential upside of 83.71%.
-As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 44.96%.
-Given Leslie’s’ stronger consensus rating and higher probable upside, analysts clearly believe Leslie’s is more favorable than its rivals.
+Leslie’s presently has a consensus price target of $28.18, suggesting a potential upside of 86.26%.
+As a group, “Retail stores, not elsewhere classified” companies have a potential upside of 47.26%.
+Given Leslie’s’ stronger consensus rating and higher possible upside, research analysts clearly believe Leslie’s is more favorable than its rivals.

 Summary